Here are some ways of improving praise so that it creates the kind of positive changes you want to see in your challenging students.

-The problem is that these comments are too vague and are often said without real consideration.
-Real praise – the kind that actually makes a difference – comes from genuinely noticing when a student puts effort into something or has managed to complete something they wouldn’t normally manage to do.
-Giving thoughtful, specific recognition demonstrates that you are taking real notice in what they are doing – a throw away “well done” doesn’t.
+Real praise – the kind that actually makes a difference – comes from genuinely noticing when someone puts effort into something or has managed to complete something they wouldn’t normally manage to do and...

 As a new teacher in a comprehensive school, I really struggled to maintain control in the classroom before finally discovering how certain key strategies would lead to an immediate improvement in the way challenging students responded to me.
 Using these principles as a foundation I went on to develop a complete system for preventing and dealing with behaviour problems and improving student motivation in the classroom.

 The ideas are easy to implement and work FAST.
 I've spent the last 10 years teaching these techniques and concepts to literally THOUSANDS of teachers and lecturers in schools and colleges all over the world and their comments on this site should convince you that this system works.

 GET YOUR FREE COPY: Classroom Management Success in 7 Days or Less

 Normally £9.99 on Amazon - get a digital copy today completely FREE.